-Things have certainly changed since the 19th century when Offutt’s cemetery was first developed.
-Offutt AFB cemetery is one of the oldest cemeteries belonging to the Air Force and is currently categorized as a Closed Government Cemetery.
-However, it is still Active, meaning we honor existing reservations, but do not accept any new reservations.
+Offutt AFB cemetery is one of the oldest cemeteries belonging to the Air Force and is currently categorized as a Closed Government Cemetery (not accepting new reservations).
+However, existing reservations will be honored in addition to specific circumstances outlined in the FAQs below.
 Offutt’s cemetery has over 860 total gravesites, over 820 gravesites filled, and over 750 markers.

-Offutt AFB cemetery was established in 1892.
-The installations first burial was that of Pvt Joseph Ferguson, and infant son of Samuel Pittson in 1897.
-Since then, there have been over 800 burials recorded here, including over 50 children of military personnel who were laid to rest due to an outbreak of Polio.
+Offutt AFB cemetery was initially established in 1897 with the burials of Evelyn Thompson, infant daughter of Musn Thompson (22nd Infantry).
+Since then, there have been many burials recorded here, including over 50 children of military personnel.
 Offutt AFB Cemetery is unique as it is one of only five Air Force installations with a designated cemetery.
 The other four cemeteries are located at United States Air Force Academy, Fairchild AFB, FE Warren AFB, and Volk Field.
 Only one of those five (US Air Force Academy) is considered Active.
-It is an honor and a privilege to celebrate the life of those who served and their loved ones
+It is an honor and a privilege to celebrate the life of those who served and their loved ones.

-The most recent burials took place in 2020.
-Each year during Memorial Day, the 55 Wing Commander, along with the Air Force Association (AFA) places flags annually.
-Additionally, each December, Wreaths Across America places wreaths on each headstone to honor and remember each of these Veterans and their families.
+The most recent burials took place in 2021.
+Each year during Memorial Day, the 55th Wing Commander, along with the Air Force Association (AFA), places flags to honor those who have passed.
+Additionally, each December, Wreaths Across America places wreaths on each headstone in remembrance those who are buried there.

 Frequently Asked Questions